Isaac

 $\displaystyle{ \dot{\theta}^2 =\frac{2 g}{L} \cos \theta + C \text{,} }$

 where $C$ is a constant that is determined by the initial conditions of the pendulum.
 Two things to note about the differential equation above: 1) It is independent of mass $m$, and 2) it contains a useful parameter $g/L$ that the program will make use of as g_over_L.
-It is perhaps not surprising that the equation of motion is independent of mass since a simple laboratory experiment will reveal that altering the mass of the bob will have no effect on the period of the pendulum (more on the period in the Notes).
+It is perhaps not surprising that the equation of motion is independent of mass since a simple laboratory experiment will reveal that altering the mass of the bob will have no effect on the period $T$ of the pendulum (more on period in the Notes).
 Moreover, we can encode this fact into the algorithm by using Newton's second law in "reduced units" with a(i) = f_osc.
 This also has the advantage of reducing the number of operations the simulation needs to perform.

 The default parameters of this program generate a stable numerical solution when simulating large amplitude oscillations.
+Note that energy is given in reduced units of s-2.

 Reference